 Dr Stefan Siebrecht, Managing Director at Taiyo, describes the challenging task of developing nutritional concepts that give foods and beverages value-adding, health-promoting benefits

 Nutrition-related and lifestyle diseases are on the rise.
-Given that most people are well aware of the risks, the food industry is doing its part and has committed to reduce the amount of fat, sugar and salt in many products.
+Given that most people are well aware of the risks, the food industry is doing its part and has committed to reducing the amount of fat, sugar and salt in many products.

 As well as complying with upcoming regulatory requirements, the move will help those consumers who are increasingly trying to compensate for their dietary deficits and rebalance their nutrient intake with the help of functional foods and beverages.
 No longer hidden away on niche shelves, micro- or macronutrient-enriched items with added health benefits have become an integral part of many product ranges.